We’d like you to consider joining the TEU this year:

 High-quality education for our students and world leading research takes time and people, and workloads continue to increase.
 We need to invest in new staff, as well as keeping the great workers we already have.

 General staff need a pay system that recognises the skills, experience and loyalty we bring to our institution.
 We are campaigning for fair pay systems for all our members.

 In today’s economic situation tertiary education institutions should be guaranteeing their workers the protection of stable, permanent positions.
 People who have worked here in real, long-term jobs should not be kept in casual or fixed term employment.

 Nationally we have real strength and credibility

-The TEU is a new union for all staff; everybody who works in tertiary education, including polytechnics, teacher education, universities, wānanga and private training institutions, REAPs and OTEPs.
+TEU is for everybody who works in tertiary education, including universities, polytechnics, wānanga and private training institutions, REAPs and OTEPs.
 We are a democratic organisation and we stand up together for what we believe in.

 Because we are stronger together